 in France, Italy, Corsica, and Yugoslavia.
 Today, Lavender is grown and harvested throughout the

 world.
-The use of lavender for healing can be traced back to the Egyptians, Greeks and the Romans of
+The use of lavender for healing can be traced back to the Egyptians, Greeks and the

-and as a natural insect repellent.
+and clothing and as a natural insect repellent.
 Moths and fleas do not like lavender!

 Aromatherapy, simply stated, is the practice of using herbs, flowers, and essential oils extracted

 from them for healing, relaxing, and balancing the mind, spirit and body.
 Smell is one of our

 most powerful senses.
 What we smell can have a profound impact on how we feel.

 Lavender essential oil is extracted from the plant through steam distillation.
-The flowers, leaves and
+The flowers, leaves

 -To scent bath water, add a few drops to bath to enjoy the relaxing and soothing aromas of this